TheresaLui/SelfHelpContent_v2/articles/problemscopingques.operationalinsights/problemscopingques-power-bi-dashboards-issue.md

             "order": 8,
             "controlType": "multilinetextbox",
-            "displayLabel": "What is the query being executed?", "watermarkText": "Please enter the full query being executed to retrieve the data into Grafana", "required": false
+            "displayLabel": "What is the query being executed?", "watermarkText": "Please enter the full query being executed to retrieve the data into Power BI", "required": false
         },
         {